tessercat/daoistic-book/blog/ants-part-2/content.md

 The horses settle under the yoke.
 Bole trained them,
 Wangliang harnessed them,
-and an enlightened master called for them.
+an enlightened master called for them.
 He did none of the work of training or tackling, but he drove them a thousand miles, admired by every expert charioteer.
 與馬逐走筋絕